frobware/kvm-cluster-up/README.md

 		CheckHostIP no

 Note: as these machines are on my LAN and tend to have a short-life, the security setup is, well, super-lax!
+I could also use wildcards but then tab completion wouldn't work.

 ## Logging into the instance